So, this itsy bitsy teeny weeny Vienna sausage of a ficlet.

 Karo almost couldn’t hear the aron’s footsteps or even her cries over his own loud, honking laughter as she ran bawling out of the cavern.
 Around the time he finally fell silent, beginning to drift towards a near-bottomless sleep while pride in the prank he’d just pulled still lingered in his head, he noticed a metallic scent on the air once again.
 It was considerably stronger this time, though, and the footsteps that followed were much louder and slower and were accompanied by another sound—growling, Karo recognized with dread as he realized what was approaching him.

 There was no light in the cavern, no way to see the creature that now stood before him, uncomfortably close, undeterred by the threat his magnetic field represented to the aron, swishing her heavy tail back and forth with an effortless speed that spoke loud and clear of its owner’s strength.
 But Karo didn’t need to see her to know that he was now facing a very angry aggron.

-Thus it was that Karo learned one of the reasons why it’s not such a wise idea to pick on those smaller than one’s self: it sometimes draws the attention—and the ire—of something larger than one’s self.
+Thus it was that Karo learned one of the many reasons why one should never pick on those smaller than oneself: it sometimes draws the attention—and the ire—of something larger than oneself.